 The guest choirs are generally high school, college, church and community choirs who have been chosen via an audition process.
-Disney tells the interested choirs which of the Candlelight Processional song(s) to audition with (prior to 2018, it was two songs but it’s since changed to just one song) and each choir’s respective videotaped auditions are sent to Disney in September.
-They’re told in October if they got in or not and, if they did, are also told the date(s) and time(s) they are assigned to sing (generally speaking, each choir sings in either the first show, or the second and third show).
+Disney tells the interested choirs which of the Candlelight Processional song(s) to audition with two songs (it was just 1 song in 2018 but is now 2 songs again) and each choir’s respective videotaped auditions are sent to Disney in September.
+They’re told in October if they got in or not and, if they did, are also told the date(s) and time(s) they’re assigned to sing (generally speaking, each choir sings in either the first show, or the second and third show).
 The choir members don’t have to pay Disney to sing at Candlelight Processional and each participant is given two “one-day, one-park” WDW park passes that are good for a year (members of choirs chosen to sing on Christmas Eve or Christmas Day are given four tickets per participant).

-Choirs who pass their auditions get all the materials they need to rehearse – a list of the Candlelight songs in the order they’ll be sung, full sheet music, audio of each singing part so each 1st and 2nd soprano, 1st and 2nd alto, 1st and 2nd tenor, baritone and bass singer can hear what his/her part is supposed to sound like in relation to everyone else’s part, notations of special ways Disney wants the choirs to sing specific words, phrases or notes of songs, as well as a list of what to expect, dos and don’ts, information about arrival at WDW, expected dress, and information about chaperones (choirs can bring one chaperone for every five singers), among other things.
+Choirs who pass their auditions and are invited to sing in the event get all the materials they need to rehearse – a list of the Candlelight songs in the order they’ll be sung, full sheet music, audio of each singing part so each 1st and 2nd soprano, 1st and 2nd alto, 1st and 2nd tenor, baritone and bass singer can hear what his/her part is supposed to sound like in relation to everyone else’s part, notations of special ways Disney wants the choirs to sing specific words, phrases or notes of songs, as well as a list of what to expect, dos and don’ts, information about arrival at WDW, expected dress, and information about chaperones (choirs are required to bring a certain number of chaperones), among other things.